Every space in Britain must be used to help wildlife.

 We have put together our proposals for a Nature Recovery Network to put space for nature at the heart of our farming and planning systems; to bring nature into the places where most people live their daily lives.
 We need new laws, including an Environment Act passed by the Westminster government, to ensure this happens.
 In it, local Nature Recovery Maps would be produced to achieve key Government targets for increasing the extent and quality of natural habitats, turning nature’s recovery from an aspiration to a reality.

 We are at a critical moment in history to help make this aspiration a reality.
-Right now, government officials are discussing and agreeing the contents of the proposed Environment Bill - and it's our job to make sure they know that we have the solutions they need to be the first generation to leave the environment in a better state.
+Right now, government officials are discussing and agreeing the contents of the proposed Environment Act - and it's our job to make sure they know that this is an issue that a huge number of people care about.
+And you can help, too.

 Why is nature in trouble?